cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Regardless of the variant, the `key` and `nonce` are only required by the `Init` function; other functions only depend on the resulting state.
 Therefore, implementations can overwrite ephemeral keys with zeros right after the last `Update` call of the initialization function.

+For the same `(key, nonce, ad, msg)` tuple, a different degree of parallelism in AEGIS-128X and AEGIS-256X can produce a different `ct` and `tag`.
+Furthermore, different `ad` with the same `(key, nonce, msg)` can produce a different `ct` and `tag` with all variants.
+However, as the `ad` and `msg` are absorbed into the state identically in that order, this does not necessarily hold when the `msg` changes.

 Each variant can be used as a MAC by calling the `Encrypt()` function with the message as the `ad` and leaving `msg` empty, resulting in just a tag.
 However, they MUST NOT be used as a hash function; if the key is known, inputs generating state collisions can easily be crafted.
 Similarly, as opposed to hash-based MACs, tags MUST NOT be used for key derivation as there is no proof they are uniformly random.

 As shown in {{D23}}, AEGIS-128X and AEGIS-256X share the same security properties and requirements as AEGIS-128L and AEGIS-256 respectively.
 In particular, the security level and usage limits remain the same.